shakes76/PatternAnalysis-2023/recognition/Siamese_46417259/README.md

 Adam was used as the optimiser for the classifier with a learning rate of 0.001 and betas of (0.5, 0.999).
 During testing, this confirguration was found to deliver the best performance in terms of loss and final accuracy.
 Weight decay and learning rate schedulers were tested, but were found to not improve the performance of the model.

 ### Results
+The classifier is trained with a batch size of 64, which corresponds to 64 images in the GPU at any one time.
 The classifier was trained for 20 epochs.
 The training and validation loss plot is shown below.
 The training loss appears to stabilise in the second epoch (epoch 1) and remain at approximately the same level throughout all remaining epochs.